Email Software

 If a program is not currently maintained it runs the risk of not protecting you against new exploits.
 You need to uninstall obsolete software.

-Older programs are unlikely to support the newer and more secure email retrieval protocols now used by ISPs.
+Older programs are unlikely to support the newer and more secure email retrieval protocols now used by ISPs including IMAP and Google's new API.

 If development and security updates have ended the software is not safe to use and should be uninstalled.